 An emotional need refers to how a customer wants to feel by using your product or service.
 An emotional need would be a need for security.
 A consumer with this need may buy a security alarm or install a peephole in their door in order to satisfy their need to be safe and secure.

 Usage Rate Segmentation

-Usage rate segmentation focuses on how much the consumer uses a product or service.
+Usage rate segmenting focuses on how much the consumer uses a product or service.
 It allows you to see how much consumers are interacting with a product at a certain time.
 User segmentation works well with seasonal segmentation.

 An example of this would be the demand for BBQs and parasols increasing during the summer as more consumers are using these products at this time of the year.
-A store will know this purchasing habit from looking at the past usage rate and will be prepared by having extra stock.
+A store will know this purchasing habit by looking at the past usage rate and will be prepared by having extra stock.